christophergandrud/datafest2017_rep_research_tools/README.md

-# Harvard DataFest 2017--Tools for Reproducible and Collaborative Data Science
+# Harvard DataFest 2017--Tools for Reproducible Data Science

 Christopher Gandrud

-Presents a reproducible research framework centered around R Markdown for literate programming and git/GitHub for version controlling your files and enabling collaboration.
+Presents a reproducible research framework centered around RStudio/R Markdown.

 The session assumes a basic familiarity with R (e.g. can install packages, source files, and so on).